bob1de/hass-apps/docs/apps/heaty/temperature-expressions.rst

   object.
 See below for an example on how to use this.
 * ``Result(value)``: just the final result which will be used as the temperature.
 Schedule lookup is aborted at this point.
+* ``SkipSubSchedule()``, which prevents a sub-schedule attached to the rule from being evaluated.
+See below for an example on how to use this.

 If you want to turn the thermostats in a room off, there is a special value available under the name ``OFF``.
 Just return that.